Simple Pruning Technique Improves Tomato Harvest

 How to prune early season tomatoes

 Left on their own, tomatoes will grow into shrubby, multi-stemmed plants that topple under the weight of their fruit.
 Fruit and foliage are more prone to attack by pests and disease when they're sprawled on the ground.
-Pruning and using plant supports can help create healthier, more productive tomato plants.
+Pruning your tomato plants and using plant supports can help create healthier, more productive tomato plants.

-• Keep plants compact and prevent sprawl.
+• It keeps plants compact and gardens tidy

 suckers on tomato plants Suckers are the shoots that form where side branches meet stems.

-How to Prune
+How to Prune Tomato Plants

 There are several ways to prune tomato plants, depending on the type of tomato and the support you use.
 As a rule, pruning is most helpful for indeterminate tomato varieties -- large plants that continue to grow taller and produce fruit until killed by frost.
 Determinate, or bush tomatoes, tend to be smaller and more manageable.

 If your goal is to maximize the harvest, prune suckers sparingly.
 A good compromise is to remove all suckers that grow below the first flower cluster.
 This helps keep the main supporting stem strong, but it doesn't remove upper suckers that will eventually produce flowers and fruit.
+Removing ALL the leaves and suckers will weaker the plant.

 Prune sparingly, too, if you live in a place with intense summer sun, which can cause sunscald on fruits (fruit with tough, thickened skin and discolored areas).